Thursday, March 22, 2012

 Easter travel ideas

-As usual, at this time of the year, I like to recommend Easter travel ideas.
-So here I am again! let me open this door to share this little paradise, Los Cauquenes Lodge in Ushuaia, Argentina (also known as the end of the world) with you.
-As you'll see in these photos, the lodge is beautiful and the natural landscapes are breathtaking.
-If you love a mix of adventure and relaxation, this is it.
-Enjoy!
+As usual, at this time of the year, I like to recommend Easter travel ideas so that you give yourself the time to relax that you deserve.
+Let's open this door together to explore this little paradise.
+Los Cauquenes Lodge in Ushuaia, Argentina (also known as the end of the world) is beautiful and the natural landscapes are breathtaking.
+If you love a mix of adventure and relaxation, start saving today.
+It's not easy on the pocket, but you will enjoy.

 above, the view from my suite.